 - Diagnostic factors: Some diagnoses, such as ADHD and anxiety, show specific patterns of results, so we look for that when a person is referred for diagnostic assessment.

 - Aging: Some decline in recollection is a normal part of the aging process, but in some cases, this happens more quickly than expected.
-Memory testing can determine whether concern is warranted.
+These assessments can determine whether concern is warranted.

 - Medications: Some medications may have side effects that impact recollection; we sometimes do assessments that evaluate that.
 This may include evaluating people when they have and haven’t taken the medication.
 This is always done under the guidance of the person’s prescriber.